brunopacheco1/coboldoc/README.md

-  -d, --dialect <dialect>         The suported dialects are FREE (default: "FREE") -o, --output <outputDirectory>  The output directory (default: "./") -f, --format <fileFormat>       The suported output format are MD or HTML (default: "MD") -v, --verbose                   For extra logs to help on debugging -v, --version                   output the version number -h, --help                      display help for command
+  -d, --dialect <dialect>         The suported dialects are FREE (default: "FREE") -o, --output <outputDirectory>  The output directory (default: "./") -f, --format <fileFormat>       The suported output format are MD or HTML (default: "MD") -V, --verbose                   For extra logs to help on debugging -v, --version                   output the version number -h, --help                      display help for command